torish14k/benfoxall8/README.md

 3. Create a configuration file \(**BUILD.gn**\) of the test module.

-    Create a  **BUILD.gn**  compilation file in each test module directory.
-Specify the name of the compiled static library and its dependent header file and library in the compilation file.
-Each test module is independently compiled into a  **.bin**  executable file, which can be directly mounted to the development board for testing.
+    Create a  **BUILD.gn**  build file in each test module directory.
+Specify the name of the built static library and its dependent header file and library in the build file.
+Each test module is independently built into a  **.bin**  executable file, which can be directly pushed to the development board for testing.

     Example: